opnsense/docs/source/development/examples/helloworld.rst

 it to the corresponding format of the actual service or application, which uses this data.
 So if you have a third party application, which you want to integrate into the user interface.
-You should be able to generate what it needs now. (there’s more to learn, but these are the basics).
+You should be able to generate what it needs now.
+(There’s more to learn, but these are the basics).

 But how do should we control that third part program now?
 That’s the